 One of the standout design features of the Type 26 frigate is a large mission bay.
-As offboard systems continue to evolve and become more widespread, the flexibility and capacity of mission bays for all types of naval vessels will become increasingly important.
+As offboard systems evolve and become more widespread, the flexibility and capacity of mission bays for naval vessels will become increasingly important.

 The Type 26 system has been designed and developed by Roll Royce, with initial imagery changing over time as more information became available.